PoC was released for the bug revealed by the NSA

 Rashid did not publish his code, but others did so a few hours later.
 CurveBall's first public PoC was released by Kudelski Security, while o second was a Danish security researcher under the pseudonym Ollypwn.

-The good news among all this is that even if you haven't updated your system with the latest Patch Tuesday, Windows Defender has received the necessary to detect any attempts to actively exploit the bug and warn users.
+The good news among all this is that even if you have not updated your system with the latest Patch Tuesday, Windows Defender has received the necessary updates to detect any attempts to actively exploit the error and alert users.

 Written by giorgos